- Home

 Flexibility and strength go hand in hand because stronger muscles are more capable, and sometimes inflexibility can be caused by a joint not having support from strong muscles.

-So if you’re trying to work on your flexibility, introducing some strength training exercises into your routine can be a good idea.
+If you’re trying to work on your flexibility, introducing some strength training exercises into your routine can be a good idea.
 Along with flexibility, we also lose muscle mass with age, so doing what we can to build and maintain strength becomes even more important.

-Even doing strength exercises like squats or knee push-ups for half an hour twice a week can stimulate muscle and bone growth, and increase the stability and strength of our joints.
+Doing strength exercises like squats or knee push-ups for half an hour twice a week can stimulate muscle and bone growth, and increase the stability and strength of our joints.

 5. Use a foam roller

-During the process, you place your body on the foam roller and roll back and forth.
+During the process, you place your body on the foam roller and move back and forth.
 This puts pressure on your muscles, which can help to break up any knots that might be preventing the muscle from achieving its full range of motion.

-6. Choose anti-inflammatory foods
+6. Eat anti-inflammatory foods

 Eating foods that contain high amounts of sugar, processed carbohydrates, and saturated fats can cause soft tissue within the body to become inflamed, which can lead to stiffness and bloating (and is the body’s response to unwanted substances).

-Luckily, this is something that we can avoid by eating nutrient-rich anti-inflammatory foods such as berries, mushrooms, and peppers, which are packed full of antioxidants.
+Luckily, this is something that we can avoid by eating nutrient-rich anti-inflammatory foods (such as berries, mushrooms, and peppers), which are packed full of antioxidants.

 To find out more about anti-inflammatory foods and how to add them to your diet, check out our article; 14 anti-inflammatory foods.